kaidesu/kami/README.md

 # Kami
-Simple markdown editor built in Electron.
+Kami is a simple Markdown text editor with live preview capabilities built in Electron.